 Step 2 – Determine Total Current (It)

 Next, you are required to find or calculate the total current entering the parallel circuit.
-This is usually given in the problem statement or can be calculated using Ohm’s Law It=V/Rt, where V is the voltage and Rt is the total resistance.
+This is usually given in the problem statement or can be calculated using Ohm’s Law It=V/Rt, where V is the voltage source and Rt is the total resistance.

 Step 3 – Identify the Specific Branch (Rx and Ix)